The transmission spectrum of the potentially rocky planet L 98-59 c: Discussion

 \subsection{A System of Benchmark Planets}

 The L98-59 system provides an excellent opportunity to explore the atmospheres of small planets that evolved in the same stellar environment.
 The system also provides a unique opportunity to study the ``Cosmic Shoreline" hypothesis \citep{Zahnle2017}, which suggests that there should be a relation between planetary mass and XUV irradiation that defines a boundary between planets with and without an atmosphere.
-Although L~98~59 has been previously observed by XMM-Newton, it is challenging to use these data to determine XUV flux because (a) it is missing the UV component, and (b) using single snapshots as a measurement for the integrated XUV flux is biased because flares can occur during observations.
+Although L~98-59 has been previously observed by XMM-Newton, it is challenging to use these data to determine XUV flux because (a) it is missing the UV component, and (b) using single snapshots as a measurement for the integrated XUV flux is biased because flares can occur during observations.
 So while the integrated XUV history of L~98-59 is not well constrained, using the uncertainties of XUV fluxes representative of M-dwarfs \citep{Shkolnik2014}, planets c and d reside near the shoreline (Figure~\ref{fig:shore}) \citep{KiteBarnett2020}.
 If either planet is found to retain an atmosphere, we could place a constraint on the location of the shoreline; alternatively, if the planets are found to be inconsistent with the hypothesis, it would suggest other mass loss processes (such as impact erosion) are dominant \citep{Kegerreis2020}.

-L~98-59~c and d are also both in the Venus Zone regime \citep{Kane2014}.
-Venus Zone planets are critical for comparative planetology efforts that aim to characterize the conditions for planetary habitability, and L98-59 could become a benchmark system for examining Venus-class planets that can help place our solar system into context.
+L~98-59~c and d reside in orbits that, with instellations from 4--24 times the insolation that Earth receives from the Sun \citep{Kostov2019b, Pidhorodetska2021}, place them within the ``Venus Zone'' \citep{Kane2014}, a region around a star within which a planet's atmosphere could potentially be pushed into a runaway greenhouse, producing surface conditions similar to those at Venus.
+Venus Zone planets are highly valuable for comparative planetology efforts that aim to characterize the conditions for planetary habitability \citep{Kane2019}.
+While many Venus Zone planets have been revealed \citep{Ostberg2019, Ostberg2023a}, the relatively bright L98-59 offers a unique opportunity to explore the atmospheres of this class of planets with HST and JWST \citep{Pidhorodetska2021, Ostberg2023b}.
+The L98-59 system is thus a benchmark system for examining Venus class planets that can help place our solar system into context.